Jack Kiley is a partner in the Labor and Employment Practice Group in the firm's New York office.

-Mr. Kiley has successfully litigated numerous cases before courts, arbitrators and juries, including the following more recent matters:
+Jack has successfully litigated numerous cases before courts and arbitrators, including the following more recent matters:

 - Obtained summary judgment for social services client in case brought by former employee alleging sexual harassment, discrimination and retaliation.
 Owen Marlon Alexander v.
 Program Development Services, Inc., 18-cv-01433 (E.D.N.Y.
 June 10, 2019).

-- Lead counsel in AAA arbitration for broker-dealer defending against claims for breach of contract and Form U-5 expungement (2019).
+- Lead counsel in AAA arbitration for broker-dealer defending against claims for breach of contract and Form U-5 expungement (AAA 2019).

-- Lead counsel for financial services firm in AAA arbitration involving claims of discrimination and retaliation (2019).
+- Lead counsel for financial services firm in AAA arbitration involving claims of discrimination and retaliation (AAA 2019).

 - Lead counsel for brokerage firm in connection with wage and hour and breach of contract claims in arbitration hearings before FINRA (2018).

-- As lead counsel representing brokerage firm in FINRA arbitration, won $9.1 million in case involving claims and counterclaims for breach of contract, tortious interference, hostile work environment and retaliation (2018).
+- As lead counsel representing brokerage firm in FINRA arbitration, won $9.1 million in case involving claims and counterclaims for breach of contract, tortious interference, hostile work environment and retaliation (FINRA 2018).

 - Lead counsel for client in 2 ½ week jury trial in case alleging breach of contract and related claims by former employee.
 Complete jury verdict for defendant.
 Affirmed by Mass.
 App.
 Ct. and Supreme Judicial Court.
 Kern v.
 Income Research & Mgmt., 90 Mass.
 App.
 Ct.
 1113 (2016), Kern v.
 Income Research & Mgmt., 476 Mass.
 1114 (Mass.
 Mar.
 29, 2017).

 - Lead counsel for financial services firm in FINRA arbitration hearing.
-Won complete dismissal of wage, wrongful termination, retaliation and defamation claims (2016).
+Won complete dismissal of wage, wrongful termination, retaliation and defamation claims (FINRA 2016).

 - Lead counsel for financial services firm in AAA arbitration hearing.
-Won complete dismissal of age discrimination claims (2016).
+Won complete dismissal of age discrimination claims (AAA 2016).